Hokianga: The arrival of the Europeans

 Wesleyan (and, later, Anglican) missionaries were guided along the Ngāpuhi walking tracks to make their own discovery of Hokianga and its accessible timber resources.
 Their reports soon reached merchant captains in the Bay of Islands.

 Captain James Herd of the Providence responded first, and with missionary Thomas Kendall as guide and translator, crossed the bar and entered the harbour in 1822.
 His was the first European ship to do so, and it sailed away with the first shipment of timber from the Hokianga.
 His success inspired a strong following—the deforestation of Hokianga had begun and would be complete by the turn of the century.

 The only disincentive to Hokianga's exploitation was the harbour bar.
-Of the hundreds of ships that successfully negotiated it, records show that 16 were lost.
+Among the hundreds of ships that successfully negotiated it, 16 were recorded as being lost.
 Most came to grief when leaving fully laden, becoming caught in the wind shadow cast by South Head, where deep water lay.
 A temporary lull or change in wind direction could cause a sailing ship to lose steerage way and be swept onto the rocky shore.
 In 1828, the missionary schooner Herald, built by Henry Williams and sailed by Gilbert Mair, foundered while trying to enter Hokianga Harbour.
-The last recorded shipwreck involved the schooner Isabella de Fraine, lost with all eight crew in July 1928 after capsizing on the bar at the entrance to the harbour.
+The last recorded shipwreck was of the schooner Isabella de Fraine, lost with all eight crew in July 1928 after capsizing on the bar.

-In 1837, a French commoner with delusions of being an aristocrat, the self-titled "Baron" Charles de Thierry, sailed with 60 settlers into this hive of export activity to claim an immense tract of land that he believed he had purchased 15 years earlier in exchange for 36 axes.
+In 1837, a French adventurer, the self-titled Baron Charles de Thierry, sailed with 60 settlers into this hive of export activity to claim an immense tract of land that he believed he had purchased 15 years earlier in exchange for 36 axes.
 He was eventually granted about 1000 acres at Rangiahua where he set up his colony, declaring himself "Sovereign Chief of New Zealand", a title that failed to endear him to Ngāpuhi.
 His project collapsed, but it highlighted to the Colonial Service the need to protect against rival European powers.

 The year after de Thierry arrived, another Frenchman, Bishop Jean Baptiste Pompallier, arrived, with the aim of establishing a Catholic mission.
 He found the southern shores firmly in the hands of Methodist and Anglican missionaries, but the northern side was ripe for conversion.
 His remains, recently claimed by Ngāpuhi, lie buried where the mission began.
 Today the harbour, like the Reformation itself, stands between Protestant and Catholic.